circuits/circuits/docs/source/faq.rst

    maintainability.

 ...
 Can Components communicate with other processes?
-   Yes. circuits implements currently component briding and nodes
+   Yes. circuits implements currently component bridging and nodes

 ...
 What platforms does circuits support? circuits currently supports Linux, FreeBSD, OSX and Windows and is